University of Valencia logo Logo Delegation for University Integration Logo del portal

 Objectives

-The aim of this Olympiad is twofold: on the one hand, to stimulate and promote the study of the language and our literature among Spanish upper secondary school (Bachillerato) students, rewarding effort and seeking academic excellence; and on the other hand, to create readers of Catalan and Valencian literature and to foster the literary creation of students.
+The aim of this Olympiad is twofold: on the one hand, to stimulate and promote the study of the language and our literature among Baccalaureate students, rewarding effort and seeking academic excellence; on the other hand, to create readers of Catalan-Valencian literature and promote the literary creation of the students.

 Participants

-Students in the 1st and 2nd years of Bachillerato from public and private schools, preferably in the province of Valencia.
-Participation will take place in teams of two people.
+Students in the 1st and 2nd years of Bachillerato from public, state-subsidised and private schools, preferably in the province of Valencia.
+Participation will be in teams of two people.
 Teams may mix students from different years.
-A maximum of 4 teams per teacher may participate, with a maximum of 12 teams per school.
+A maximum of 12 teams per school may participate.

-The test will take place on March 2024, time and place to be determined.
-Exceptionally, the call for applications may be modified if circumstances make it advisable.
-In the event of such a change, registered students will be informed in due course.
+The test will take place on 28 March 2026, at 9:00 am, at the Faculty of Philology, Translation and Communication of the University of Valencia (Avenida Blasco Ibáñez, 32).
+Exceptionally, the meeting may be modified if circumstances make it advisable.
+In this case, registered students will be informed in due course.

 Syllabus